 Other much rarer genetic disorders can cause hepatic iron overload, but the clinical picture is usually dominated by symptoms and signs due to failure of other organs (eg, anemia in hypotransferrinemia or atransferrinemia, or neurologic defects in aceruloplasminemia).

 Type 1 is classic hereditary hemochromatosis, also termed HFE-related hemochromatosis.
-More than 80% of cases are caused by the homozygous C282Y or C282Y/H63D compound heterozygote mutation.
+More than 80% of cases are caused by the homozygous C282Y mutation or the C282Y/H63D compound heterozygote mutation.
+Homozygous H63D mutations occur rarely and have the same phenotype as homozygous C282y cases.
 The disorder is autosomal recessive, with a homozygous frequency of 1:200 and a heterozygous frequency of 1:8 in people of northern European ancestry.
-It is uncommon among blacks and rare among people of Asian ancestry.
-Of patients with clinical hemochromatosis, 83% are homozygous.
+The C282Y and H63D mutations are uncommon among people with African ancestry and rare among people with Asian ancestry.
+Of patients with clinical features of hemochromatosis, 83% are homozygous.
 However, for unknown reasons, phenotypic (clinical) disease is much less common than predicted by the frequency of the gene (ie, many homozygous people do not manifest the disorder).

 In transferrin deficiency (hypotransferrinemia or atransferrinemia), absorbed iron that enters the portal system not bound to transferrin is deposited in the liver.
-Subsequent iron transfer to sites of RBC production is reduced because of transferrin deficiency.
+Subsequent iron transfer to sites of red blood cell production is reduced because of transferrin deficiency.